bespokegear/ppfairy/README.md

 ## Known Issues

-Because the Arduino IDE won't handle including a library from another library (version < 1.6.6), I copied the Neopixel library into the library we use... that way the build works  in the IDE.
+Because the Arduino IDE won't handle including a library from another library (version < 1.6.6), you must use v 1.6.6 or later.